How can art make a difference to society?

 Liverpool John Moores University

 University of Liverpool

 Each year we will review and refresh a small number of Associates in our aim to include the widest range of collaborators possible.
-If you are interested in becoming a Tate Exchange associate, please click here.
-Deadline for 2017–18 applications is 28th February 2017.
+The window for Year 2 Tate Exchange Expressions of Interest is now closed.
+Please check back later in the year for the 2018-19 round.